dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 **Return Value**

-A BOOL value that indicates whether the result verification feature is enabled for the specific result item type.
+A BOOL value that indicates whether the result cross verification feature is enabled for the specific result item type.

 ### getDuplicateForgetTime